Use & Care

 Clean after every use

 Wash your cookware in warm soapy water with a sponge, dishcloth or plastic pad.
-Your cookware can also be cleaned in an automatic dishwasher.

 Removing heat tints and food stains